AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-programs/create-program.md

 <!-- Audited: 1/2024 -->

 A program represents a collection of projects that share a common strategy, objective, or goal that transcends project boundaries.
-Programs cannot exist outside of a portfolio.
+Programs are a subdivision of portfolios and they cannot exist outside of a portfolio.
+Programs typically share the same resources as other programs within the same portfolio.

+You can create programs to organize your portfolios when they become too large.

+For example, you can have a Marketing Fiscal Year 2024 Portfolio that contains all your Marketing division's projects.
+You might want to consider further organizing your projects into fiscal quarters and add Marketing Fiscal Quarter 1-4 2024 programs within the Marketing Fiscal Year 2024 Portfolio.

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following access to perform the steps in this article: